skokielibrary/comingtogether/events/_posts/2015-02-20-book-discussion-the-supremes-at-earls-all-you-can-eat.markdown

 layout: event
 title: Book Discussion&#58; *The Supremes at Earl's All You Can Eat*
 subtitle: Voices of Race, 2015
-location: Civic Center of Morton Grove.
-6140 Demster Street, Morton Grove
+location: Civic Center of Morton Grove
 date: 2015-02-20 00:00:00 -0600
 times: 10:00 AM
 audiences: ['Adult']